MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP21 - “It Should be Intimidating” with Riley Testut.md

 URL: https://maxfrequency.net/2023/02/06/mfp-21/
 permalink: 2023/02/06/mfp-21/
 ---
+# MFP21 - “It Should be Intimidating” with Riley Testut

 App developer, sideloader, and emulator enthusiast Riley Testut teaches Max all about the delicate dance of stretching Apple’s rule and guidelines.
 It’s going to be a big year for both Apple and Riley as we speculate what 2023 will bring to light.

 <audio controls>